Link Search Menu Expand Document

 Reading from metafields

-You can access customer metafields like any other resource:
+You can access customer metafields like any other resource.
+The examples below use the customer_fields namespace:

 Liquid example